 On this page, you’ll find some of FM 21’s cheap strikers to sign to your club, offering decent ability and goals in exchange for a low transfer fee and wages.

-Finding the cheap strikers of FM 21 worth signing
+Finding bargain strikers of FM 21 worth signing

 The value and asking price of players in Football Manager 2021 are swayed by several mechanics, including the player’s team status, the level they’re playing at, the club enquiring, the player’s ability, and their age.
 As such, encountering a cheap striker that’s worth signing can be tricky.